Bachelor of Arts, MSc

-Prior to coming on board to this programme, I grew up in the United States where I obtained a Bachelor of Arts degree from Emory University (Atlanta, Georgia).
+Prior to coming on board to this programme, I grew up in the United States where I did my undergraduate at Emory University (Atlanta, Georgia).
 I had gained experience and interest in transplantation research in my time working as a research assistant at the Center for Transplantation Sciences at the Massachusetts General Hospital (Boston, Massachusetts), where I first started studying the function of Tregs and many of their pathways in nonhuman primate models and their role in long-term allograft survival.

 As a DPhil student in the TRIG group, I am currently investigating the role of regulatory T cells (Tregs) in the induction of long-term allograft survival and how specific pathways can be manipulated to orchestrate transplantation tolerance.
 Specifically, part of my research is focused on the axis between interleukin-33 (IL-33) and its receptor ST2 and how they modulate Treg activity.
 Additionally, I am also a part of a team in collaboration with the Ratcliffe Group of the Nuffield Department of Medicine (Oxford) in investigating the role of Hypoxia-Inducible Factors (HIFs) within Tregs.
 It is thought that elucidating ways to manipulate Treg activity through different pathways, such as the IL-33/ST2 axis and HIF, may be the key to harness the induction of specific immunologic tolerance.